mcroteau/Love/README.md

 Love is an open source charity software package that allows people and organizations to setup a custommized site within minutes.
 You can manage content, and donations.
 Love can accept individual donations as well as monthly contributions.

-Love is Open Source and leverages everything Open Source to get you operational.
+Love is Open Source and leverages everything Open Source to get you up and running.

 * Linux
 * Java